 • What Veteran’s Benefits will my family receive?

 Confused by veterans benefits?
 There's no need to worry.
-We have years of experience in coordinating benefits for the family of the deceased.
+We serve more Veterans than any other funeral home in Hancock County.
+That gives us years of experience in coordinating benefits for the family of the deceased.
 We'll help identify available benefits and file the necessary paperwork to ensure you receive the benefits you're due – eliminating frustration and confusion.

 Here’s a look at what County and Federal benefits you and your family may be entitled to receive: